OAI/learn.openapis.org/referencing/faq.md

 ## Do I need to understand dynamic references?

 This guide does **not** cover OAS 3.1 / JSON Schema draft 2020-12's dynamic references (`"$dynamicRef"` and `"$dynamicAnchor"`).
-Dynamic references seve a different purpose than  discussed here.
+Dynamic references serve a different purpose than  discussed here.
 The following JSON Schema Blog posts explain some uses of dynamic references and anchors:

 * [Using Dynamic References to Support Generic Types](https://json-schema.org/blog/posts/dynamicref-and-generics#using-dynamic-references-to-support-generic-types)
 * [Validating OpenAPI and JSON Schema](https://json-schema.org/blog/posts/validating-openapi-and-json-schema)